HomeDocsAPI Reference

 FOR EACH CUSTOMERS.CUSTOMER_ID

-Here’s an example of a predictive query for a binary classification task—the prediction: “customers that will not make any transactions (i.e., purchases) in the next 30 days” translates to the following PQL statement:
+Here’s an example of a Predictive Query for a binary classification task—the prediction: “customers that will not make any transactions (i.e., purchases) in the next 30 days” translates to the following PQL statement:

 PREDICT COUNT(TRANSACTIONS.*,0,30,days) = 0